Undergraduate Degree and Graduation Information

 7. Satisfy All Financial Obligations: Students must satisfy all financial obligations owed to the university.
 Diplomas and official transcripts will not be released to students who have outstanding debts owed to the university.

-8. Application for degree: Candidates eligible for a baccalaureate degree or a Doctor of Pharmacy degree must complete the Application for Graduation found in Academic Records in Campus Connection.
+8. Applying for Undergraduate Degree: Candidates eligible for a baccalaureate degree or a Doctor of Pharmacy degree must complete the Application for Graduation found in Academic Records in Campus Connection.
 When eligible, students will apply for graduation from the Graduation menu within the published semester deadline.
 This is a hard deadline and failure to apply by the published deadline of the planned semester could delay the awarding of the degree until the following semester.
 Failure to satisfy all degree requirements can also delay the awarding of a degree requiring a student to have to reapply in a future semester.

 B) Major Requirements for Declared Major and Minors